Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/docs/observability.md

 aiLogger.addHandler(AzureEventHandler(connection_string = 'InstrumentationKey=' + appi_key))
 ```

-Note that it's also possible to set "custom_dimentions" with this approach which can be passed to the logger as a JSON object:
+Note that it's also possible to set "custom_dimensions" with this approach which can be passed to the logger as a JSON object:

 ```python
 properties = {"custom_dimensions": {"pipeline": pipelinename, "run_id": loadid, "parkingbay_count": parkingbay_count, "sensordata_count": sensordata_count, "parkingbay_malformed_count": parkingbay_malformed_count, "sensordata_malformed_count": sensordata_malformed_count}}